 Both breeds are hardy and can withstand cold winters almost as well as short, hot summers.

-But because their feathers can get damaged in extreme heat, it is best to keep them winterized by placing them in a wire mesh cage with hay to keep their feet dry and cool.
+But because their feathers can get damaged in extreme heat, it is best to provide proper ventilation and shade in hot weather and dry bedding in winter in a wire mesh cage with hay to keep their feet dry and cool.

 Golden Sex Link Chicken Egg Production